FlareOracle/ftso-fee-claimer/README.md

 # FTSO Fee Claimer

-This repository contains a CLI tool for FTSO data providers to claim FTSO v2 fee-based rewards on Flare and Songbird networks.
+This repository contains a CLI tool and an auto-claimer for FTSO data providers to claim FTSO v2 fee-based rewards on Flare and Songbird networks.

 ## Prerequisites